PaddlePaddle/docs/doc/paddle/guides/index_en.rst

 Let's start with studying basic concept of PaddlePaddle:

+- `Introduction to Tensor <tensor_introduction_en.html>`_ : Introduction of Tensor, which is the representation of data in Paddle.
 - `migration tools <./migration_en.html>`_：how to use migration tools to upgrade your code.

 ..  toctree::
     :hidden:

+    tensor_introduction_en.md
     migration_en.rst